List of awards and nominations received by Carnivàle: Golden Reel Awards

 The Golden Reel Award has been annually presented by the American Motion Picture Sound Editors since 1953, honoring motion picture and television sound editors and their soundtracks.
 Carnivàle was nominated for two Golden Reel Awards in 2003.

 Satellite Awards

 The Satellite Award, originally known as the Golden Satellite Award, is an annual award given by the International Press Academy.

 Saturn Awards

-The Saturn Award is an award presented annually by the Academy of Science Fiction, Fantasy & Horror Films to honor the top works in science fiction, fantasy, and horror in film, television, and home video.
+The Saturn Award is an award presented annually by the Academy of Science Fiction, Fantasy and Horror Films to honor the top works in science fiction, fantasy, and horror in film, television, and home video.
 Carnivàle was nominated in two categories in 2004, but failed to win in either.

 VES Awards

 The Visual Effects Society represents the full breadth of visual effects practitioners in all areas of entertainment and honors film, television, commercials, music videos and video games with an award since 2002.
 Carnivàle won one of three nominations in 2003.